-Throughout the year UniLodge Waitaha will undergo maintenance and checks to make sure our building is in tip top shape.
-We endeavour to notify all residents at least 48 hours before any occurs when it has a direct effect on the Kainoho.
+Throughout the year UniLodge Waitaha will undergo maintenance and checks to make sure our building is in decent shape.
+We will endeavour to notify all residents at least 48 hours before any maintenance occurs when it has a direct effect on the resident.